RonitMalik/Movie-Recommendation-System-/README.md

 # Movie-Recommendation-System-

-This is a Movie recommendation system for masters thesis
+This is the main read me file which contains all the information about the porject that I have done for creating and deploying a movie recommendation system from scratch.

+This readme.md file will act as an information file: